 In today's article, I put into perspective the recent move by the Central Bank of Uganda of reducing the CBR in order to jumpstart the economy.
 Enjoy the read...
 Over the past months, Uganda's economy has experienced a massive slowdown in its growth.
 A number of events have played a significant role in this economic… Continue reading Will a reduction in the CBR jumpstart Uganda’s economy?

-The homerun obstacle race was scheduled for late last month and I was so looking forward to it.
+The homerun obstacle race was scheduled for 27th May 2017 and I was so looking forward to it.
 Unfortunately, a few days prior to the race I got sick and started second guessing my participation.
-This run was meant to demonstrate the challenges that refugees face while fleeing their home countries, usually in small families.… Continue reading The Homerun: If you’re willing, then it’s possible.
+This race was meant to demonstrate the challenges that refugees face while fleeing their home countries, usually in small families.… Continue reading The Homerun: If you’re willing, then it’s possible.

 I usually take walks along the streets of Kampala everyday after work.
 Last Friday proved to be one of a kind, mostly because I was accompanied by an enchanting and brilliant young lady.
 Momentarily, a conversation ensued between us in which I got fully immersed.
 Just across the street, there sat an able bodied man… Continue reading Development starts from within us.

 Putting things off is the biggest waste of life.
 It snatches away each day as it comes, and denies us the present by promising the future.
 The greatest obstacle to living is expectancy, which hangs upon tomorrow and loses today.
 You are arranging what lies in fortune's control, and abandoning what lies in yours.
 What… Continue reading Dare to live today!

 We need to strengthen research for efficiently produced healthy food, while ensuring the availability of food at affordable prices.
 Finding out things like how much and how long it costs to produce a given crop, the available market say in a given region go a long way in ensuring that there's efficiency in production.
 With… Continue reading Relevant research is important for prosperity of the agricultural sector.